Scream (2022 film): Plot

 Twenty-five years after Billy Loomis and Stu Macher's killing spree in Woodsboro, (Note: As depicted in Scream (1996)) high school student Tara Carpenter is home alone when she is attacked by Ghostface and left hospitalized.

 In Modesto, Tara's estranged older sister Sam Carpenter is informed about the attack.
 She returns to Woodsboro with her boyfriend Richie Kirsch to visit Tara at the hospital.
 There, Sam is reunited with Tara's friend group: Wes Hicks, Liv McKenzie, Amber Freeman, and twins Chad and Mindy Meeks-Martin.
 That night, Vince Schneider—Stu's nephew and Liv's ex-boyfriend—is killed by Ghostface.
-After an encounter with Ghostface at the hospital, Sam reveals to Tara that she has been dealing with hallucinations of Billy Loomis, who had an affair with their mother in high school and whom she discovered as a teenager was her biological father.
+After an encounter with Ghostface at the hospital, Sam reveals to Tara that she has been dealing with hallucinations of Billy, who had an affair with their mother in high school and whom she discovered as a teenager was her biological father.
 Sam's discovery of her true parentage led to their parents' divorce and is the primary reason for her estrangement from Tara.

 Sam and Richie seek help from Dewey Riley, who is now divorced from Gale Weathers.
 Dewey contacts Gale and Sidney Prescott to warn them about the return of Ghostface.
 He joins Sam and Richie at the Meeks twins' home, where he briefly reunites with their mother, Martha Meeks, Randy Meeks' sister.
 Mindy deduces that the killer is creating a "requel", targeting Tara and her friends as the new generation while using Sam's connection to Billy to lure the legacy survivors.
-Ghostface murders Wes and his mother, Sheriff Judy Hicks, at their home.
+Ghostface murders Wes and his mother, Sheriff Judy Hicks, a survivor of the 2011 murders, (Note: As depicted in Scream 4 (2011)) at their home.
 Dewey reunites with Gale, who has returned to town to cover the story.
 At the hospital, Tara and Richie are attacked by Ghostface but are saved by Dewey and Sam.
-The Carpenter sisters and Richie escape, but Dewey is stabbed to death when he attempts to finish off Ghostface.
+The Carpenter sisters and Richie escape, but Dewey is killed when he attempts to finish off Ghostface.